MacCelyke History, Family Crest & Coats of Arms

 Early History of the MacCelyke family

-Another 159 words (11 lines of text) covering the years 137 and 1372 are included under the topic Early MacCelyke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacCelyke research.
+Another 80 words (6 lines of text) covering the years 137 and 1372 are included under the topic Early MacCelyke History in all our PDF Extended History products and printed products wherever possible.

 MacCelyke Spelling Variations